jci-metasys/basic-services-dotnet/README.md

 var client = new MetasysClient("hostname");
 ```

-There are three optional parameters when creating a new client:
+There are four optional parameters when creating a new client:

 - ignoreCertificateErrors: If your server does not have a valid certificate the MetasysClient will not behave as expected and will likely block the connection.
 Setting the ignoreCertificateErrors = true will ignore this error and make an insecure connection with the server.
 To avoid this problem ensure the Metasys server has a valid certificate.